 No treason, no spying on the campaign.

-Because the attorney general in the interview with MBC yesterday, yeah, there's a lot of lying going on here.
+Because the Attorney General in the interview with NBC yesterday, yeah, there's a lot of lying going on here.

 Yeah, there was a lot of spying that went on here.

-You were the target of a lot of the smears, but just your your first thoughts about um what the report concludes that on on the big question on the big smear levied by Donald Trump about some sort of conspiracy or political bias, there was nothing.
+You were the target of a lot of those smears, but just your first thoughts about what the report concludes, that on the big question, on the big smear levied by Donald Trump about some sort of conspiracy or political bias, there was nothing.

 It was all made up.